(For details on growing many other vegetables and fruits, visit our Crop at a Glance collection page.)

 Garlic Growing Tips

 Experiment with types and varieties, because each reacts differently to weather and rainfall patterns.
 A spring hot spell that bothers one variety may benefit another.
-Our Seed and Plant Finder can help you track down the garlic varieties you want.

 To grow garlic greens for cooking, plant whole bulbs 12 inches apart in the fall.
 In spring, when the greens are 10 inches tall, grab them with one hand, and use your other hand to lop them off with a knife.
 You should get two more cuttings before the plants give out.